itsezsid/v4/content/jobs/Foretag/index.md

 - Working on hardware and software projects.
 - Made an authentication system using Crystal and GraphQL
-- Experience in Kubernetes cluster and Terraform Scripts
+- Experience in Kubernetes and Terraform Scripts